THE CHALLENGE

 Content Filtering and Guest Network Isolation

 UK schools and colleges have legal obligations around internet filtering and monitoring.
-The Department for Education expects institutions to have appropriate filters and monitoring systems in place.
 Peplink routers support content filtering at the network level, blocking categories of harmful content before they reach student devices.
 This works alongside (not instead of) device-level filtering, providing defence in depth.

-Guest network isolation is straightforward with the Peplink stack.
-A visitor connecting to the guest WiFi SSID is placed on a separate VLAN that has internet access but no route to internal resources: no access to shared drives, printers, student data or administrative systems.
-The captive portal can require guests to accept an acceptable use policy before they gain access, and session time limits prevent forgotten connections from lingering indefinitely.
+Guest network isolation is straightforward.
+Visitors connecting to the guest WiFi SSID land on a separate VLAN with internet access but no route to internal resources: no shared drives, no printers, no student data, no administrative systems.
+The captive portal requires acceptable use policy agreement before granting access, and session time limits prevent forgotten connections from lingering indefinitely.

 Network segmentation for education